uxweb/sweet-alert/readme.md

 > Note that this package works only by using the [BEAUTIFUL REPLACEMENT FOR JAVASCRIPT'S "ALERT"](http://t4t5.github.io/sweetalert/).

-Finally, you need to get the Sweet Alert library, you can so by:
+Finally, you need to get the Sweet Alert library; you can do so by:

-Download the .js and .css from the [website](http://t4t5.github.io/sweetalert/)
+Downloading the .js and .css from the [website](http://t4t5.github.io/sweetalert/).

-If you are using Laravel Elixir for your front-end workflow, add sweet alert with [yarn](https://yarnpkg.com/) or npm
+If you are using Laravel Elixir for your front-end workflow, add sweet alert with [yarn](https://yarnpkg.com/) or npm.

-using Yarn:
+Using Yarn:
 ```php
     yarn add sweetalert --dev
 ```
-using Npm:
+Using Npm:
 ```php
     npm install sweetalert --save-dev
 ```